whojoestar/whojoestar.github.io/README.md

-hi!
-I really don't know how to set up this website,, lol
+hi! i really don't know how to finish this website,, lol